Dudukun/simple_shell/README.md

-splits a string and makes it an array of pointers to words
+exits the shell with or without a return of statu